Read the Conversation

 JA: Addressing orphan or rare diseases requires a comprehensive strategy beyond product sales.
 It involves guiding patients throughout their journey, collaborating with authorities to bridge gaps, and empowering healthcare professionals with enhanced knowledge and approaches to disease management, all on the basis of respect, mutual understanding, and ethics.

 In multiple sclerosis, we have had a presence for over 25 years and remain committed to advancing in this space.
-Last year, we introduced a subcutaneous version of one of our established products for the inactive form of multiple sclerosis.
+Last year, we introduced a subcutaneous version of one of our established products for multiple sclerosis.
 This shift from intravenous to subcutaneous administration offers patients a more convenient treatment option and alleviates hospital capacity constraints often found in public hospitals.
 Feedback from physicians shows that our subcutaneous treatment has enabled them to free up intravenous infusion capacity for other treatments.
 This demonstrates our commitment to supporting the entire healthcare ecosystem, benefiting patients, doctors, and hospitals alike.

 We pioneered spinal muscular atrophy (SMA) treatment in Mexico five years ago.
 Our approach involves treating patients by identifying global best practices to improve outcomes through a multidisciplinary approach.